 New in 2018: Volve data set available for download

-To foster research, study, development and innovation, we have made a complete set of data from this field available under a Creative Commons Licence.
+To foster research, study, development and innovation, we have made a complete set of data from this field available under a modified Creative Commons Licence, the Equinor Open Data Licence.
 For more information, please follow the link below.

 The Volve oil field, located 200 kilometres west of Stavanger at the southern end of the Norwegian sector, was decommissioned in September 2016 after 8.5 years in operation, more than twice as long as originally planned.